 \subsubsection{Baselines}

-Our baselines are the existing multi-LRO systems underlined in Section~\ref{sec:pre-mt}, which provide a LRO set seamlessly integrated with SQL, featuring some (maybe all) of the five composable LROs above.
-Some systems orchestrate LROs and SQL operators into a query plan by automated LLM-based planning, \ie, LLM-planning systems, such as Binder~\cite{binder}, SUQL~\cite{suql} and Aryn-Aycamore~\cite{aryn}.
+Our baselines are the existing multi-LRO systems introduced in Section~\ref{sec:pre-mt}, which provide an LRO set seamlessly integrated with SQL, featuring some (maybe all) of the five composable LROs above.
+Some systems orchestrate LROs and SQL operators into a query plan by automated LLM-based planning, \ie, LLM-planning systems, such as Binder~\cite{binder}, SUQL~\cite{suql} and Aryn-Sycamore~\cite{aryn}.
 They typically take natural-language questions as input, and internally translate them into a procedural plan.
 Other systems~\cite{hqdl,thalamusdb,blendsql,palimpzest,abacus,docetl,lotus,tag} rely on manually annotated query plans (\eg, Python code or a SQL-like dialect), \ie, manual-planning systems.
-They can complete a task only by executing an expert-specified executable procedural plan.
+They can complete a task only by executing an executable procedural plan written by the experts.

 Fortunately, our benchmark in Section~\ref{sec:bench-multi} provides query tasks annotated with both natural-language questions and procedural plans.
 Therefore, we provide natural-language questions for automated LLM-planning systems.
-For each manual-planning systems, we invite two additional experts to recast the benchmark procedural plans into the system’s required syntax and ensure correctness.
+For each manual-planning system, we invite the experts (the three industry experts in Section~\ref{sec:annotator}) to recast the benchmark procedural plans into the system’s required syntax and ensure correctness.
 All systems are reproduced from their open-source repositories.